-Through the Cedar Rapids Oncology Project, Oncology Associates at Mercy Medical Center actively participates in approximately 50 clinical trials at any given time.
+Through the Iowa-Wide Oncology Research Coalition (I-WORC), Oncology Associates at Mercy Medical Center actively participates in more than 45 clinical trials at any given time.
 This allows a great number of patients access to trials based on the cancer and stage of cancer.

 The group also participates in "symptom management" studies researching the side effects of medication/chemotherapy and improving quality of life.
 This includes studies on fatigue, insomnia, neuropathy and memory loss.